kuzudb/kuzu/tools/java_api/README.md

-# Kùzu Java API
+# Kuzu Java API

-The Kùzu Java API is a Gradle project that provides a Java API to interact with the Kùzu platform.
+The Kuzu Java API is a Gradle project that provides a Java API to interact with the Kuzu platform.
 The build process of Gradle is configured to automatically build the JNI binding first and bundle it with the final JAR file.

 ## Requirements
 Java 11 or higher